HIP-infrastructure/hip/README.md

 https://prettier.io/docs/en/install.html

 ### Publish the app
 On the master branch, `npm run publish` will produce a  Nextcloud app, compiling all assets, css, images and JS code into a static folder and create a templates/index.php which refers to the build.

+`docker-compose -f docker-compose-dev.yml run web npm run publish`

-This can then be deployed on a production server with [Nextcloud docker](https://github.com/HIP-infrastructure/nextcloud-docker) the `./deploy.sh` command.
+The package can then be deployed as a NextCloud app by moving the hip folder inside nextcloud/apps/hip

 ## Current proof of concept